 Other revenue, which includes revenue derived from ancillary sources such as parking fees, resort fees, gift shop sales and other guest service fees, increased \$15.4 million to \$74.2 million for the year ended December 31, 2022, from \$58.8 million for the year ended December 31, 2021.
-The increase was the result of a \$14.3 million increase in other revenue attributable to the comparable properties and a \$1.1 million increase in other revenue attributable to the non-comparable properties.
-The increase in other revenue attributable to the comparable properties was primarily due to an increase in parking fees, resort and facility fees (including new resort and facility fees implemented during the prior year and current year), and gift shop sales that corresponded to the increase in demand over the prior period.
+The increase was the result of a \$14.3 million increase in other revenue attributable to the comparable properties and a \$1.1 million increase in other revenue attributable properties.
+The increase in other revenue attributable to the comparable properties and a \$1.1 million increase in other revenue attributable to an increase in parking fees, resort and facility fees (including new resort and facility fees implemented during the prior year and current year), and gift shop sales that corresponded to the increase in demand over the prior period.